hpe-storage/scod/docs/csi_driver/deployment.md

   password: M3BhcmRhdGE=
 ```
 !!!
 Note
-    If you are deploying 3PAR/Primera and Nimble CSPs in the same cluster, each `secret` name must be unique.
+    If you are deploying 3PAR or Primera and Nimble CSPs in the same cluster, each `secret` name must be unique.

 Create the secret using `kubectl`: